rlunar/valkey-bundle-demo/docs/keyspace.md

 ## Introduction

 Welcome to an exploration of **Valkey-bundle**, a comprehensive solution for building modern, low-latency applications.
-Today we'll dive into a real-world Python Flask application that demonstrates how Valkey's diverse data structures work together to create a sophisticated, AI-powered e-commerce search experience.
+Today we'll dive into a real-world Python 🐍 Flask application that demonstrates how [Valkey](https://valkey.io/)'s diverse data structures work together to create a sophisticated, AI-powered e-commerce search experience.

 This presentation showcases how different components of the Valkey ecosystem solve specific challenges in modern application development, from vector similarity search to session management and intelligent caching.